-In order to pass, a tweet must satisfy the following requirements: it must be (1) relevant, (2) substantive, and (3) respectful.
+In order to pass, a tweet must do three things: it must be...

+- 1. Relevant,

+- 2. Substantive, and

+- 3. Respectful.

-By relevant, I mean that it your tweet is clearly connected to ethics or some other aspect of this course.
-Of course, you are free to chat with each other over Twitter, but non-relevant tweets will be ignored.
+By relevant, I mean that your tweet is clearly connected to ethics or some other aspect of this course.
+Of course, I highly encourage you to chat with each other over Twitter, but non-relevant tweets will be ignored.

-By substantive, I mean more than generic commentary, a retweet, or simply quoting from the course material.
+By substantive, I mean more than generic commentary, a retweet, or simply quoting from course material.

-For instance, do not simply say that you agree or disagree with something; provide some of your own reasoning behind that judgment instead.
-Similarly, a relevant retweet is great, but be sure to include some of your own thoughts or what you found interesting about the original tweet.
-The same holds with quoting from the course material.
-Such a quote should be followed up with some commentary of your own.
-While I will only count your substantive comments towards your tweets, the retweet or quote will provide valuable context.
+For instance, do not simply say that you agree with something; provide your reasoning behind that judgment.
+Similarly, a relevant retweet is great, but be sure to include some of your own thoughts about the original tweet.
+The same holds with quoting course readings.
+Such a quote should be followed up with your own commentary.
+While I will only count your substantive comment, the retweet or quote will provide valuable context.

 By respectful, I mean that you critically assess the claims others are making but not attack the people making those claims.
 It is fine to disagree with others-even with me!-but it is disrespectful to besmirch another person's integrity or character.
 Indeed, personal attacks suggest it is your position that is weak and unsound.
-So please no flame wars or bullying.
-PHI 107 PHI Introduction to Ethics, Fall 2020
+So please no flame wars, no bullying, and no being a jerk!